davidbeleznay/DigitalForesterApp/README.md

 - Added form reset functionality with confirmation dialog
 - Created unique ID generation for new assessments and drafts
 - Ensured proper data structure for compatibility with HistoryPage view
-- Updated save functions to include hazard data in saved assessments
+- Updated save functions to include hazard and consequence data in saved assessments

 ### UI/UX Styling Improvements
 - Fixed formatting issues with comprehensive CSS enhancements